Skip to main content

 const x: T = <expr>;

-The name of a constant may not be reused within a block, and constants cannot be reassigned, although they can be shadowed in nested block:
+The name of a constant may not be reused within a block, and constants cannot be reassigned, although they can be shadowed in a nested block:

 circuit c(): Field {